qingpx/plain-app/README.md

 ## Support

-It's worth mentioning that this is an open-source application.
+PlainApp is fully open-source.
-If you have doubts, you can either build your own version or choose not to use it.
+If you have any doubts, you're free to review the code, build your own version, or simply choose not to use it.

-If you encounter any issues, feel free to open an issue on GitHub.
-I am always happy to help.
-Please do not give a one-star rating arbitrarily.
+If you run into issues, feel free to open a GitHub issue — I'm always happy to help.

+Please don’t leave a one-star review without giving it a fair try.

 ## Build